HVA 1201 - Basic HVAC Systems with Cooling

 Basic practices required for new installation and replacement of HVAC equipment including an introduction to sheet metal skills, and copper and black pipe plumbing.
 Hands-on skills and code requirements will be stressed along with good safety practices.
 Includes installation of a complete residential HVACR system.
-Note: this course is scheduled to coincide with work on homes for Habitat for Humanity and requires 4-6 Saturday build days off-campus in the local metropolitan area.
 Two classroom, six lab hours per week.

 HVA 1261 - HVAC Loads & Distribution for Small Buildings

 A discussion and demonstration of the importance of proper air distribution systems and principles of balanced heat distribution, including design considerations for light commercial applications.
 Loads will be calculated using commercially available software.
 Testing, Adjusting and Balancing procedures are included.
 Two classroom, four labs hours per week.

 HVA 1301 - Air & Water Distribution Systems

-Theory and practice of fluid flow in HVAC distribution systems, including water system design and analysis, duct design and analysis, fan and pump selection, valve and damper selection and Testing, Adjusting, and Balancing (TAB) procedures.
+Theory and practice of fluid flow in HVAC distribution systems, including water systems, sizing and performance, duct system sizing and performance, fan and pump selection and operation, valve and damper selection and Testing, Adjusting, and Balancing (TAB) procedures.
 Hand calculations and use of computer-based design and analysis tools; select hands-on laboratory studies reinforce basic principles; proper installation practices are also included.
 Two classroom, three lab hours per week.

 HVA 1351 - Building Psychrometrics & Load Calculations